Canadians invited to nominate brands that helped shape our country

 How can Canadians submit Iconic Canadian Brands for consideration?

-Until May 5, 2017, all Canadians can submit the names of their iconic brands, along with a sentence or two describing what makes it iconic to them.
+Until Victoria Day, May 22, 2017, all Canadians can submit the names of their iconic brands along with a sentence or two describing what makes it iconic to them.
 There are two ways to nominate:

 Select brands and stories may be included in the full report, which will be published later this year.